Universal Carrier: Australia

 Universal and the earlier Bren carriers were used by Australian Army units in the Western Desert campaign.

 Australian Universal Carriers were deployed to the Western Desert, Egypt during August 1942 serving as command vehicles for the 9th Divisional Cavalry Regiment.

 Germany

-Captured Universal Carriers were used in a number of roles by German forces.
+Captured Universal Carriers were used in various roles by German forces.

 A total of around sixty Bren No.2 Carriers and Belgian Army Vickers Utility Tractors were converted into demolition vehicles.
 Carrying a large explosive charge, these would be driven up to enemy positions under remote control and detonated, destroying both themselves and the target.
 Twenty-nine of both kinds were deployed in 1942 during the Siege of Sevastopol.
 They achieved some success in destroying Soviet trenches and bunkers, but a significant number were destroyed by artillery.
 Others were disabled by land mines before reaching their target or were lost because of mechanical breakdowns.
 A difficulty for the Germans using these foreign-built vehicles was the lack of spare parts.